PJtheGFN/github_tut/Readme.txt

-read this now or never
+read this now or never forever